-PRICE TO PUBLIC(1) UNDERWRITING DISCOUNTS AND COMMISSIONS(2) PROCEEDS TO TRUST (3)(4) Per Capital Security (3) (3) \$ \$
+PRICE TO PUBLIC(1) UNDERWRITING DISCOUNTS AND COMMISSIONS(2) PROCEEDS TO TRUST (3)(4) Per Capital Security Total (3) (3) \$ \$ (1) Plus accrued distributions, if any, from , 1 .997.
+(2) The Trust and the Company have agreed to indemnify the several Underwr iters

-- (1) Plus accrued distributions, if any, from , 1997. - (2) The Trust and the Company have agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (3) In view of the fact that the proceeds of the sale of the Capital Securities will be used to purchase the Junior Subordinated Debentures, the Underwriting Agreement provides that the Company will pay to the Underwriters, as compensation ("Underwriters' Compensation") for their arranging the investment therein of such proceeds, \$ per Capital Security (or \$ in the aggregate).
-See "Underwriting." - (4) Expenses of the offering to be paid by the Company are estimated to be \$
+(2) The Trust and the Company have agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
+See "Underwriting."

+- (3) In view of the fact that the proceeds of the sale of the Capital Securities will be used to purchase the Junior Subordinated Debentures, the Underwriting Agreement provides that the Company will pay to the Underwriters, as compensation ("Underwriters' Compensation") for their arranging the investment therein of such proceeds, \$ per Capital Security (or \$ in the aggregate).
+See "Underwriting." - (4) Before deducting expenses of the offering payable by the Company, estimated at $\$ .

-The Capital Securities offered by this Prospectus are offered by the Underwriters subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
+The Capital Securities offered by this Prospectus are offered subject to prior sale, to withdrawal or cancellation of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
 It is expected that delivery of the Capital Securities will be made in book-entry form only through the facilities of The Depository Trust Company on or about , 1997, against payment therefor in immediately available funds.